polastre/gphotos/README.md

 Apps now have two ways of interacting via the API:

 1. Media and albums created by the app itself can be accessed through the normal Library API.
-If the app is something like a photo frame, it is highly unlikely your app created the album AND the media inside it.
+If the app is something like a photo frame or media backup utility, it is highly unlikely your app created the album AND the media inside it.
 Even moving photos to an album created by your app doesn't allow your app to see them because the photos themselves weren't uploaded by your app.
 2. Apps can redirect users to a "Media Picker" at Google Photos by creating a "picker session" for that user.
 After the user picks their media to share with the app, the app has access to those media items via the Picker API